OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 It assumes we want to do FFI, and so has a lot of e.g. `extern "C"`, but we don't even need that since we never exit Rust.
 This won't be a thorough overview since I don't need to fully leverage MMTk's features, more like a starting point.

 To interact with MMTk, we need to create an MMTk instance.
-For that, we create a builder with our chosen options and our pre-existing `"MarkSweep"` plan, then we call `mmtk_init::<SOMVM>(&builder)` to get a nice `MMTK<SOMVM>` instance.
+For that, we create a builder with our chosen options and our pre-existing `MarkSweep` plan, then we call `mmtk_init::<SOMVM>(&builder)` to get a nice `MMTK<SOMVM>` instance.

-We also need to declare a *mutator*, a per-thread data structure to manage allocations, so a pretty major one.
+We also need to declare a *mutator*, a per-thread data structure to manage allocations, so an incredibly important one.
 We call `mmtk_bind_mutator` to ask MMTk to please give us a `Mutator<SOMVM>` for our current and only execution thread, which we'll store and use to allocate memory.
 And now we're all sorted.

 But that `SOMVM` didn't come out of nowhere, did it?
 That's the name we've given to our VM in our big [`VMBinding`](https://docs.mmtk.io/api/mmtk/vm/trait.VMBinding.html) with MMTk, a binding which looks like this: